 Treatment of cancer depends on the type of cancer and how advanced it is.
 Types of treatment include surgery, radiation therapy, chemotherapy, remission induction chemotherapy, immunotherapy, targeted therapy, hormone therapy, stem cell transplant, or precision medicine, along with cannabis cancer treatment centers.

-Cannabis is used to manage cancer symptoms, not specifically cure cancer.
+Cannabis and CBD are used to manage cancer symptoms, not specifically cure cancer.
 The potential benefits include the following:

 Cannabis for Antiemetic Effects: Nausea & Vomiting